Shareholders who wish to attend the Annual General Meeting shall

 Dividend (item 11)

-The Board of Directors proposes a dividend of SEK 10 per share.
-The record date is proposed to be on Friday 17 May 2013.
-The dividend is estimated to be paid out to the shareholders on Wednesday 22 May 2013.
+The Board of Directors proposes a dividend of SEK 9 per share.
+The record date is proposed to be on Friday 11 May 2012.
+The dividend is estimated to be paid out to the shareholders on Wednesday16 May 2012.

-A reasoned statement from the Board of Directors, pursuant to Ch 18 Sec 4 of the Swedish Companies Act, with respect to the proposed dividend is available on the Company's website at www.mtg.se, at the Company's premises at Skeppsbron 18 in Stockholm and will be sent to those shareholders who so request and state their postal address or email address.
+A reasoned statement from the Board of Directors, pursuant to Ch 18 Sec 4 of the Companies Act (2005:551), with respect to the proposed dividend is available on the Company's website at www.mtg.se, at the Company's premises at Skeppsbron 18 in Stockholm and will be sent to those shareholders who so request and state their postal address or email address.

 Guidelines for remuneration to senior executives (item 17)

-The Annual General Meeting 2013 is asked to decide on the following guidelines, proposed by the Board of Directors, for determining remuneration for MTG's senior executives (below the "Executives"), as well as directors of the Board to the extent they are remunerated outside their Directorship.
+The Annual General Meeting 2012 is asked to decide on the following guidelines, proposed by the Board of Directors, for determining remuneration for MTG's senior executives (below the “Executives”).

 The Executives' fixed salary shall be competitive and based on the individual Executive's responsibilities and performance.